robusta-dev/robusta/docs/configuration/sending-notifications.rst

 Alternative Routing Methods
 ************************************************

-For :ref:`customPlaybooks <defining-playbooks>`, you have an additional option for routing notifications.
+For :ref:`customPlaybooks <defining-playbooks>`, there is another option for routing notifications.

 Instead of using sink matchers, you can set the *sinks* attribute per playbook: